Capacity building and networking for climate- and people-friendly mobility

 While city administrations plan and implement policies and plan to improve mobility services and infrastructure, one of the common challenges is the lack of direct feedback on the effectiveness of the system.
 It is commonly acknowledged that the need to measure is critical to avoid ineffective solutions.
 Hence, to make ecomobile modes of transport attractive, such services not only need to be planned and operated well, they also need to be assessed on a continual basis.

-The overarching goal of the project is to support cities to identify challenges and opportunities of its urban mobility system in hope that the city could shift towards more ecomobile modes of travel i.e. walking, cycling, shared and public transport.
-To achieve this goal, the project will work with six selected project cities from China, India and Uganda (two each) through three intervention points:
+The overarching goal of the “CitiesSHIFT: Capacity building and networking for climate- and people-friendly mobility”project is to support cities to identify challenges and opportunities of urban mobility system in hope that the city could shift towards more ecomobile modes of travel i.e. walking, cycling, shared and public transport.
+To achieve this goal, the project will work with six selected project cities from China, India and Uganda through three intervention points:

-The EcoMobility SHIFT is a methodology designed for cities to measure the performance in urban mobility and make informed decisions based on the areas that need improvement.
-Upon completing the SHIFT assessment, cities will be better positioned in creating and strengthening the mobility plans through informed decision.
+The EcoMobility SHIFT+ is an updated methodology designed for cities to measure the performance in urban mobility and make informed decisions based on the areas that need improvement.
+Upon completing the SHIFT+ assessment, cities will be better positioned to create and strengthen mobility plans by making informed decisions.

-The project will also strengthen institutional capacity through thematic working groups that facilitate knowledge exchange and transfer among project cities, current EcoMobility Alliance cities, and with external partners.
+This project strengthens institutional capacity through thematic working groups, workshops, and mentor program by peer city to facilitate knowledge exchange and transfer amongst project cities, EcoMobility Alliance cities and with external partners.

 Learning outcomes and experiences are collated and disseminated in through knowledge products and at international workshops/ conferences.
 The goal is to encourage other cities to replicate the process.

 A key part of the project includes capacity building, which is delivered through thematic working groups.
 A thematic working group (TWG) is a small group of cities and experts dedicated to finding practical solutions for a particular need or a topic related to sustainable urban mobility/ ecomobility.